QUEST SKY ZEIDLER

 Still not satisfied, I continued my studies at UC Santa Cruz in their Theatre Arts M.A. program.
 Alongside my degree requirements I honed my abilities in the classroom as a teaching assistant for three theatre history courses.
 I was already well aware of several research interests that fascinated me—theatrical semiotics, gender performativity, monster theory, expressionist theatre—which I had the joy of experimenting with in my capstone thesis project.
 The resulting paper, You Can’t Just Be a Picture: Expressionistic Memory and Trauma in Lion in the Streets, articulates not only my process for that production but the trails I hope to blaze with my future theatrical work.
 I remained in Santa Cruz after graduate school where I volunteered with the Bay Area Playwrights Foundation, found employment at Santa Cruz Shakespeare, and worked a lackluster retail day job.

 Eventually the high cost of living outweighed my deep affection for the redwood groves and I returned to my hometown in the San Fernando Valley.
 Just as I was beginning to find my footing within the Los Angeles theatre scene, the COVID-19 pandemic reared its ugly head.
 With live performance off the table for the time being, I invested my time in a multitude of pursuits in the comfort of my own home.
-I joined a collaborative creative writing group, continued researching my many academic fixations, began production on several video essays and podcast episodes, and played an embarrassing amount of Animal Crossing: New Horizons.
+I joined a collaborative creative writing group, continued researching my many academic fixations, began production on my podcast (Ghosts Were People Too), and played an embarrassing amount of Animal Crossing: New Horizons.
 Beyond the realm of performance studies and dramatic literature, I fill my time by reading about a multitude of subjects, especially mythology and mythography, monster theory and horror criticism, and queer theory.
 I’m also a sucker for the fantasy genre, especially in video games and tabletop role-playing games.
 Even in my downtime I find myself compelled toward storytelling and analysis, engaged in a constant creative quest.

 AWARDS & ACADEMICS